 According to his website, Thomas has lived in Northwest Hills for nearly 30 years.
 He has served as the chair of the Texas Facilities Commission, commissioner of the Texas Workforce Commission and worked with various other local and state groups and agencies.
 He began his career as a law clerk in the Travis County Attorney's Office before serving as an assistant city attorney in Houston.

 According to Austonia, Tristan is a business owner.

 Virden has lived in the current District 10 for most of her life, according to her website.
 She is an independent real estate broker and remodeling general contractor.
 She is opposed to Project Connect, believes in reinstating the city's camping ban and is opposed to defunding the police.

-The City's forum for District 10 will be held on Wednesday, Oct.
+The City's forum for District 10 was held on Wednesday, Oct.
 29.